-To achieve these goals, the Group adopts and promotes the following main principles of conduct that must inform all of its knowledge management activities:
+To achieve the aforementioned goals, the following main principles of conduct that must inform all of the knowledge management activities of the companies that make up the Group are adopted and promoted at Group level:

-- a) think of the Group as a system made up of connections among people and working groups as a key lever for talent development.
+- a) Think of the Group as a system made up of connections among people and working groups as a key lever for talent development.
 The knowledge of each person or group must be identified and accessible to all, generating a multiplier effect, so as to produce knowledge-based operational leverage.
-For this reason, it is especially important to identify where critical knowledge resides within the organisation; - b) recognise the value of the knowledge existing at the Group and boost its development as a key value-creation tool, promoting a business culture that encourages the dissemination of this knowledge; - c) promote working methods and environments that favour the sharing of ideas and knowledge; - d) structure an intelligent organisation, with the capacity for ongoing learning, innovation and digital transformation; - e) recognise different forms of knowledge and promote diverse and inclusive knowledge; - f) establish a line of work to constantly improve the initiatives and the application thereof at all of its business units; - g) align knowledge management with the skills and requirements set out in the Group's strategy; - h) define the required models of management, measurement, processes, systems and documentation by integrating the vision of the various business units in order to understand and develop mechanisms to ease the flow of knowledge within the existing organisational structure, within a secure environment.
-This allows for the sharing of experiences and ensures that constant attention is given to the operation

-- of the organisation as a whole, thus contributing to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations; - i) foster the sharing of the knowledge existing at the Group to the greatest extent possible, putting in place the necessary resources to enable the development and internal dissemination thereof through communication, awareness-raising and training, as well as the efficient use thereof.
+For this reason, it is especially important to identify where critical knowledge resides within the organisation. - b) Recognise the value of the existing knowledge within the Group's boundary and boost its development as a key value-creation tool, promoting a business culture that encourages the dissemination of this knowledge. - c) Promote working methods and environments that favour the sharing of ideas and knowledge. - d) Structure an intelligent organisation, with the capacity for ongoing learning, innovation and digital transformation. - e) Recognise different forms of knowledge and promote diverse and inclusive knowledge. - f) Establish a line of work to constantly improve the initiatives and the application thereof at all of its business units. - g) Align knowledge management with the skills and requirements set out in the strategy established at the Group level. - h) Define the required models of management, measurement, processes, systems and documentation by integrating the vision of the various business units in order to understand and develop mechanisms to ease the flow of knowledge within the existing organisational structure, within a secure environment.
+This allows for the sharing of experiences and ensures that constant attention is given to the operation of the organisation as a whole, thus contributing to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations (UN). - i) Foster the sharing of the existing knowledge within the Group's boundary to the greatest extent possible, putting in place the necessary resources to enable the development and internal dissemination thereof through communication, awareness-raising and training, as well as the efficient use thereof.
 This shared intelligence is creative and innovative, and greater than the mere sum of the individual intellectual capabilities involved, thus multiplying internal talent.
-Emphasis will be placed on the creation and enhancement of organisational connections (networks), as well as on team cohesiveness, in line with the values of the Group; - j) evaluate the intellectual capital existing at the Group in a consistent and sustained manner over time, in order to be able to assess the effectiveness of the initiatives implemented under this Policy, correct defects and develop new activities; - k) implement actions for improvement to bring the Group ever closer to excellence in knowledge management; and - l) respect the intellectual and industrial property rights of third parties in the knowledge management of the Group.
+Emphasis will be placed on the creation and enhancement of organisational connections (networks), as well as on team cohesiveness, in line with the values established at the Group level.

+- j) Evaluate the intellectual capital existing at the Group's companies in a consistent and sustained manner over time, in order to be able to assess the effectiveness of the initiatives implemented under this Policy, correct defects and develop new activities. - k) Implement actions for improvement to bring the Group's companies ever closer to excellence in knowledge management. - Preserve the financial value that knowledge and business information represent for the companies of the Group, thereby protecting their businesses and, consequently, the value of the Iberdrola brand. - m) Respect the intellectual and industrial property rights of third parties in the management of knowledge.

-This Policy was initially approved by the Board of Directors on 16 December 2008 and was last amended on 19 April 2021.
+This Policy was initially approved by the Board of Directors on 16 December 2008 and was last amended on 20 June 2023.